azat-io/eslint-plugin-perfectionist/docs/rules/sort-imports.md

 Rule `perfectionist/sort-imports` works in a similar way to rule `import/order`, but with some differences:

 1. Supporting for new import types: `'side-effect'`, `'style'`, `'builtin-type'`, `'internal-type'`, `'parent-type'`, `'sibling-type'`, `'index-type'`
-2. Parsing `tsconfig.json` with the `read-tsconfig` option enabled to recognize internal imports
-3. Supporting for adding custom import groups
+2. Supporting for adding custom import groups
-4. Sorting not only alphabetically, but also naturally and by line length
+3. Sorting not only alphabetically, but also naturally and by line length

 ## 💡 Examples